 - 25. The independent adjudicator will assess your complaint and aim to provide a decision within 30 days of receiving all the information they need. - 26.
+The Independent Adjudicator may award compensation of no more than QR 400,000 to a complainant (as stipulated by rule 14 of the CDRS rules). - 27.
 The independent adjudicator will give us their decision in writing.
-We will forward the decision to you and the authorised firm at the same time. - 27.
+We will forward the decision to you and the authorised firm at the same time. - 28.
 If you want to accept the independent adjudicator's decision, you must let us know within 21 days of receiving the decision (or within any longer period that we agree to).
-Otherwise, you will be considered to have rejected the decision. - 28.
+Otherwise, you will be considered to have rejected the decision. - 29.
 If you accept the independent adjudicator's decision, the decision is binding on both you and the authorised firm.
-If you reject (or are considered to have rejected) the decision, it has no effect. - 29.
-You and the authorised firm cannot appeal against the independent adjudicator's decision. - 30.
-If you (or the authorised firm) do not act in line with the independent adjudicator's decision, we may take action to enforce it.
+If you reject (or are considered to have rejected) the decision, it has no effect. - 30.
+You and the authorised firm cannot appeal against the independent adjudicator's decision. - 31.
+If you (or the authorised firm) do not act in line with the independent adjudicator's decision (in the case you accept the decision), we may take action to enforce it.